cloudposse/docs/content/glossary/cloudposse.md

 - "!cloudposse.org"
 tags:
 - DevOps
-description: "Cloud Posse is a DevOps professional services company"
+description: "Cloud Posse is a DevOps Accelerator"
 ---
-Cloud Posse is a DevOps professional services company.
+Cloud Posse is a DevOps Accelerator.
 Let us know how we can help.
 Reach us at <hello@cloudposse.com>.